Kasuni5626/Traffic-Sign-Recognition/README.md

 - Confusion Matrix generated
 - Training vs Validation Accuracy plotted
 - Training vs Validation Loss plotted

-Minor temporary overfitting observed but not sustained.
+- Minor temporary overfitting observed but not sustained

 ---

-## 💾 Model Saving

-- Format: `.h5`
-- Save Path:
-  `/content/drive/MyDrive/TrafficSignProject/traffic_sign_model.h5`

-The saved model can be reused for inference or deployment.
+- The saved model can be reused for inference or deployment.

 ---